-- to protect capital security of the invested funds; - to obtain the best market return whilst recognising that security and liquidity are key priorities; - to specify criteria for identifying creditworthy counterparties; and - to specify the types of investments permitted and appropriate limits for each. - 2.4 The strategy provides detailed key prudential and treasury indicators to 2030/31, aligned to the Councils current capital investment programme, which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurances in relation to the affordability and sustainability of capital investment strategy, including; - the General Services capital plan to 2030/31; and - the one-year programme for the Housing Revenue Account, with investment requirements for future years outlined within the HRA 30-year Business Plan. - 2.5 The strategy also links with the key objectives of the Prudential Code that capital investment programmes: - should be set at a level that delivers the Council's strategic priorities; and - are affordable in terms of the impact of the resultant debt repayments on revenue budgets. - 2.6 The Treasury Management and Investment Strategy includes prudential indicators which are critical in assessing the affordability of capital investment plans and their impact on the Council's overall finances.
+- to protect capital security of the invested funds; - to obtain the best market return whilst recognising that security and liquidity are key priorities; - to specify criteria for identifying creditworthy counterparties; and - to specify the types of investments permitted and appropriate limits for each. - 2.4 The strategy provides detailed key prudential and treasury indicators to 2033/34, aligned to the Councils current capital investment programme, which clearly articulate the operational parameters associated with Treasury Management and Investment as well as offering assurances in relation to the affordability and sustainability of capital investment strategy, including; - the General Services capital plan to 2033/34; and - the Housing Revenue Account Capital Plan to 2053/54 - 2.5 The strategy also links with the key objectives of the Prudential Code that capital investment programmes: - should be set at a level that delivers the Council's strategic priorities; and - are affordable in terms of the impact of the resultant debt repayments on revenue budgets. - 2.6 The Treasury Management and Investment Strategy includes prudential indicators which are critical in assessing the affordability of capital investment plans and their impact on the Council's overall finances.
 The indicator used to demonstrate affordability is the proportion of financing costs to the net revenue stream (for both General Fund and Housing Revenue Account). - 2.7 There are a number of other key indicators designed to ensure that the Council operates within well-defined limits.
-The strategy, therefore, specifies: - limits we do not expect external debt to exceed; - appropriate levels of fixed rate borrowing versus variable rate borrowing; - upper and lower limits on the maturity of the debt portfolio, which reduces the Council's exposure to large sums falling due for refinancing at any one time; and - limits on investments placed for more than 365 days. - 2.8 In addition to the annual Treasury Management Strategy, the CIPFA Treasury Management Code recommends that authorities should have formal reporting arrangements which include performance against the treasury management and prudential indicators and the CIPFA Prudential Code recommends reporting as part of the authority's integrated revenue and capital monitoring arrangements.
-During 2023/24, updated performance information in relation to the indicators will be reported to Cabinet on a quarterly basis as part of the regular Revenue and Capital Monitoring arrangements.

-- 2.9 The Council expects to hold an 'under-borrowed' position at 31 March 2023.
+The strategy, therefore, specifies: - limits we do not expect external debt to exceed; - appropriate levels of fixed rate borrowing versus variable rate borrowing; - upper and lower limits on the maturity of the debt portfolio, which reduces the Council's exposure to large sums falling due for refinancing at any one time; and - limits on investments placed for more than 365 days. - 2.8 The Council expects to hold an 'under-borrowed' position at 31 March 2024.
 This means that the capital borrowing need (the Capital Financing Requirement) has not been fully funded by debt, due to the level of the Council's internal funds.
 The use of internal funds instead of borrowing will continue in order to minimise borrowing costs.
-This under-borrowed position will decline through time as internal funds reduce and borrowing is required to be undertaken to replace internal funding. - 2.10 The Treasury Management and Investment Strategy includes details of the Council's policy on repayment of loans fund advances.
+This under-borrowed position will decline through time as internal funds reduce and borrowing is required to be undertaken to replace internal funding.

+2.9 The Treasury Management and Investment Strategy includes details of the Council's policy on repayment of loans fund advances.
 The Council's policy complies with the options currently available under the Local Authority (Capital Financing and Accounting) (Scotland) Regulations 2016 and the asset lives and methodologies used have been reviewed to provide for the prudent repayment of advances.